Code-Institute-Submissions/com-ksngo-Project1/README.md

 1. The primary navigation bar is similar to the previous page.
 2. The secondary navigation bar allows users to goes directly to the section in the page that they are interested in.
 Author makes use of bootstrap navs components for this feature.
 3. The skills section has two layers displayed in the form of carousels which user can toggle by the directional button.
 The first layer makes use bootstrap card components and the second layer bootstrap progress components.
 The images transform by a scale of 1.1 when hovered upon for additional interactivity with user.
 The carousel effect makes use of bootsstrap carousel components.
 4. The Portfolios section makes use of the bootstrap card columns.
-The images will also transform by scale 1.1 when hovered over.
-A 'placeholder statement' will display itself when user hover over the respective portfolio because they are placeholders till author can further upload personal projects in the future.
-The 'placeholder statement' hover over effect is controlled by its CSS opacity value.
-User is able to open up the website of respective portfolios when click on the page links.
+The images will also transform by scale 1.1 when hovered over for better user interactivity experience.
+A 'placeholder statement' will reveal itself clearly in blue when user hover over the respective portfolio because they are placeholders till author are to upload personal projects.
+The 'placeholder statement' hover over effect is made via css opacity value.
+User can open the portfolios' websites by clicking on the respective website names as they appear with black underline when hover over.
 5. The interests & hobbies section makes use of bootstrap button type & popover components.
-User can find out more content for respective button when hover on.
+User can quickly breeze through their content by just hovering over them.
-6. A return to top icon is inserted at the bottom right so that user can return to top.
+6. A return to top icon is available at the bottom right so that user can return to top.

 ## 5. Surface

-It’s the sum total of all the work and decisions we have made.
-It determines how does the product will look like, and choosing the right layout, typography, colors, …etc.
-In Surface, we are dealing with _Visual Design(Sensory Design), It’s concerned about the visual appearance of content, controls, which gives a clue of what user can do, and how to interact with them.
-It should make things easier to understand, increase cognitive ability to absorb what users see on the screen.

 **Home Page**

-1. The color theme is in black and white.
-The contrast is clear.
+1. The color theme is in shades of blue and white.
+The contrast is clear and simple to the user eyes.
 2. The content on this page is minimal and aims for a simple introduction with relevant information.
 3. The navigation bar links have hover-over effect by transform translate down so that users can visually notice when their mouse hover over the links.
 The text family for navigation bar is Oswald.
 4. On starting the page, the words animation will begin to match the mood of the introduction.
 The words animation are using linear animation by different relative positions at different keyframes to produce the overall effect.
 The text family here is Roboto.
 At the background, the hero-image's animation is by transform scale of 1.1.
 The overall objectives is to produce an inviting and approachable introduction.
+5. The sliding photo on hover over will change to original photo color with shadow effect as if the photos are above on a table.
+If user decided to view at the photos, when mouse out, the photo will blend in back to be congrous with the blue background so as to be less distracting to use with its original colour.
 5. The contact form allows user to insert their information if they choose to.
 The text family here is Opensans.
 6. The three text familes will be reused for the next two pages, with navigation & footer using Oswald, Body and sections using either Roboto or Opensans.

 **My Journey Page**

-1. The color theme of the page are chosen with bootstrap primary & success colors.
+1. The color theme of the page are chosen with bootstrap primary colour and white colour and green as the background.
-2. The background image has been chosen with my country's Jewel at Changi Airport.
-The waterfall, foilage and sunlight complements the theme of growth & flow & nuturing in my journey.
+2. The background image has been chosen with an overhead view of forest with a horizontal road.
+The green forest are easy for user's eye and create acceptable contrast with the line graph.
+The road is meant for vehicles making journey and thus matching the identity of my content about my journey.
-3. The simple line graph plots the years equivalently over the journey.
+3. The simple line graph plots the years equivalently apart and months logically placed.
 User can be drawn attention to the first month to click on the month via the animation effects of arrows and 'Start'.
 User are then encouraged to click on respectives months to view more content that will stay open till user chose to click away.
-The months nodes will also be more conspicous with larger font and white circle background.
-Author hopes that these will help with user-friendliness, intuitive and comfortable for users to read through the easily.
+On hover over the months texts, they will be more conspicous with larger font and white circle background.
+Author hopes that this allow intuivity for users to begin clicking the month of July and start moving along the line graphs to click the available months for more content reading.
-4. Lastly, the collapsable card columns contents are interactive when user hover them to provide indication that they may click on them.
+4. For the bottom table, upon page being loaded, the first column content will always be uncollapsed so that user is aware there are more content for each column headers.
+Each respective headers' link will also appear with underline when hover over.

 **More About Me**

-1. The theme color use in this page are similar to the previous page.
+1. The theme color use in this page are using bootstrap primary colour, white and bootstrap dark colour.
+The background colour is papayawhip skin color.
+The general color theme of the three webpages though are not completely similar but should not be also awkwardly different.
+The intention is to minimise user's confusion and maximise user's acceptance and likings to the choice of colour.
-2. The background image color matches the bootstrap primary and success color to improve naturalness.
-3. The secondary navigation bar has an opacity and colour to reduce its prominence relative to the primary navigation bar as it is supposed to be secondary.
-On hover over the respective links in the secondary navigation bar, the background will change color to help user knows that their mouse pointer has reaches it.
+2. The secondary navigation bar has a opposite colour to primary navigation bar for contrast for their different purposes.
+On hover over, the background will become grey and texts will turn to black color.
+Hence, they can build closeness and identity with  the subsequent header (black background) which they are linked to.
+3. The secondary navigation bar links to the three respective section headers.
+The section headers have a black background.
+The black colour is to clearly display the section headers while each section holds its content which are pretty rich in color.
+Hence, the black color will enhance the demarcation of the the content spaces.
+The margin and padding of the section's columns are set to enlarge the spaces between the sections and contents so that it will not be too claustrophbic.
+The spaces are also not too excessive to prevent redundancies.
 4. The row bar chart colors in the skills section will complement the respective skills image color.
 For example, css image is blue in color and the row bar color for it is also in blue color.
-5. For the portfolio section, the images have transform scale effect when user hover their mouse over it.
+5. For the portfolio & interests/hobbies sections, the cards/buttons are also spaced apart to have more backdrop warm skin colour revealing.

-6. For the interests & hobbies section, the content will display by hover over effect so that the users can quickly view through their contents without requiring to click.
+Reported by : Ngo Kee Siang
+Date: 22 March 2020

+------------------------- End of Report. ------------------------